We head to the North Island of New Zealand for a grand adventure! Â Some of the fun includes:

 Raft the Kaituna River and Tutea Fall

 Travelling further south, we follow the shores of Lake Taupo, an enormous volcanic cauldera and the site of the world’s largest eruption in the last 70,000 years.
-We’ll stay on the banks of the Tongariro River, New Zealand’s most famous trout fishing river.
+We will stay on the banks of the Tongariro River, New Zealand’s most famous trout fishing river.

 They Don’t Even Realize We Are Gone!